jroesch/dependent-tychk/write-up/dt-simple.md

 ```

 You can see that our type checker just calls to infer.
 Our implementation
 is that of a bidirectional type checker.
+We have two functions, `infer` and `check`, which work together to perform type checking.
 The central idea is that we can
 make what information is inferable or checkable.

 This is different from normal type system presentations where the rules